jackpipe/Mysweeper/README.md

 #### Mine placement
 - Context
-  - We need to generate n randomly-placed bombs on the grid in a 'performant' manner.
-We need to avoid cvollisions with previously-placed bombs.
+  - We need to generate *n* randomly-placed bombs on the grid in a 'performant' manner; we need to avoid cvollisions with previously-placed bombs.
 If the board is 'full' this lookup needs to be efficient.
 A hash table of existing bombs is the obvious solution.
-Another option is to avoid the problem altogether, by using random nunmbers that don't collide, ie an LSFR.
+Another option is to avoid the problem altogether, by using random nunmbers that don't collide, ie a maximal LSFR.
 - Decision
   - Use a hash table, maybe do the LFSR too for fun
 - Consequence